 6. Don’t even think about drugs

 In the Southeast Asia you have to be careful of any drugs.
 You shouldn’t buy or sell any because the punishment for possession in Indonesia is death.
+Indonesia belongs to the 20 countries with the harshest drug laws in the world.
 About 150 people in Bali are on death row now and about third of them are foreigners.

 There are no mandatory vaccinations you have to get before going to Bali.
 It is recommended though that you get vaccinated against Tetanus, Hepatitis A, Typhoid and Rabies.
 The risk of malaria is also low.
 Knowing all this, what additional precautions can you take?